 Special education teachers work on behalf of students with disabilities.
-On the job, they coordinate their efforts with classroom teachers to ensure that students spend most of their time in the general education classroom with peers.
-Special education teachers often meet with students, teachers, and administrators to create and modify Individualized Education Plans.
-A master's program with a concentration provides graduates with the essential background knowledge to improve academic outcomes for students with disabilities.
+They coordinate their efforts with classroom teachers to ensure that these learners spend most of their time in the general education classroom with peers.
+Special education teachers often meet with students, teachers, and administrators to create and modify individualized education plans.
+A master's program with a concentration in special education provides graduates with the essential background knowledge to improve academic outcomes for students with disabilities.

 - High School Teacher

 High school teachers focus on one or more academic subjects.
 Most high school teachers also coach a sport or lead a student club.
 Unlike teachers at the middle and elementary school levels, high school teachers often mentor college-bound students and write letters of recommendation.
-An advanced degree prepares graduates to become department heads or teach advanced classes such as advanced placement.
+An advanced degree prepares graduates to become department heads or teach advanced classes.

 - Middle School Teacher